Combining SNNs with Filtering for Efficient Neural Decoding in Implantable Brain-Machine Interfaces: Results

-Looking deeper at the effects of filtering, we see that Fwd filtering provided very little gains to most of the NN models.
-Using the block Bid filter provided maximum gains of $\approx 0.05$, $0.04$ and $0.03$ in $R^2$ for ANN\_3d, SNN\_3D and ANN models, while the gains were lower ($\approx 0.02$ or less) for LSTM and SNN\_streaming models.
-This is intuitively understandable given that recurrent models have an inbuilt longer memory.
-Also, we see that tiny variant of ANN with block Bid filtering achieves similar accuracy of $\approx 0.61$ as the tiny or base SNN\_streaming without filtering at similar memory and $\approx 8X$ computations.
-This confirms our initial hypothesis that adding memory to ANN models can indeed make their performance similar to SNNs.
-However, the performance of SNN\_streaming also improves with the addition of the filter making this combination a great choice for decoding with very low computational and memory resources.
+Looking deeper at the effects of filtering, we see that \textit{SNN\_Streaming} with block Bid filtering achieves similar accuracy of $\approx 0.64$ as the \textit{LSTM} without filtering at $\approx 27\%$ memory and $\approx 25\%$ computations.
+This confirms our initial hypothesis that adding memory via filtering to SNN models can indeed make their performance similar to recurrent ANNs.
+Even the tiny variant of \textit{SNN\_3D} model achieves higher accuracy with slightly less operations and only $30\%$ memory usage compared to \textit{LSTM}.
+In summary, filtered SNNs are the best performing models and either \textit{SNN\_3D} or \textit{SNN\_Streaming} may be chosen depending on the desired tradeoff between accuracy and resource usage.